The 16 Coolest Languages That You Should Learn

 Hollywood movies and English-language music are popular around the world, so learning English can help you better enjoy popular entertainment options.

-French is spoken by nearly 77 million native speakers.
-French is most often associated with Canada and France, but it’s much more widely spoken than that, including significant populations in Algeria, Belgium, Benin, Burkina Faso, Cameroon, Congo, Côte d’Ivoire, Democratic Republic of the Congo, Gabon, Guinea, Haiti, Italy, Lebanon, Madagascar, Mali, Morocco, Switzerland and more.
+It’s also spoken in Algeria, Belgium, Benin, Burkina Faso, Cameroon, Congo, Côte d’Ivoire, Democratic Republic of the Congo, Gabon, Guinea, Haiti, Italy, Lebanon, Madagascar, Mali, Morocco, Switzerland and more.

 What Makes French Cool